daplab/documentation/docs/getting_started.md

 ssh daplab-gw-1.fri.lan
 ```

-**MacOS Yosemite Users ?**
+You are a **MacOS Yosemite User ?**

-You need to add an extra route in order to have the setup working properly (more details
+Then, you need to add an extra route in order to have the setup working properly (more details
 [here](http://www.evoila.de/openstack-opensource/running-a-poors-man-vpn-on-yosemite-with-sshuttle-and-ssh/?lang=en)):

 ```